 In the US, there are also specific federal laws that control financial areas:

-All these regulatory agencies play a crucial role in overseeing and regulating FinTech businesses.
-These federal regulators ensure that FinTech companies comply with relevant federal laws and regulations, promote corporate transparency actions and integrity, and protect consumers from fraudulent or deceptive practices in the rapidly evolving FinTech industry.
+All these regulatory agencies play a crucial role in overseeing and regulating FinTech business model.
+These federal financial regulators ensure that FinTech companies comply with relevant federal laws and regulations, promote corporate transparency regulatory actions and integrity, and protect consumers from fraudulent or deceptive practices in the rapidly evolving FinTech industry.

-• Prudential Regulation Authority.
+- Prudential Regulation Authority.
 The PRA was established after the financial crisis to ensure that businesses like banks trade responsibly.
 The PRA, which is part of the Bank of England, is generally concerned with banks and insurers, so a lot of FinTech organizations may never come across them.
+The PRA's regulations also extend to FinTech companies, particularly in areas related to artificial intelligence governance, risk management, and compliance with existing financial regulations.

-• The New Payment Service Directive.
-This is important for FinTech companies seeking to operate in Europe, particularly if they want to offer a payment service.
-Not only does it seek to make online and mobile payments more secure, but it was also designed to lower barriers to FinTech companies by making more allowances for APIs and new financial innovations, which were struggling to operate optimally under the former directive.
+- The New Payment Service Directive.
+This is important for FinTech entities seeking to operate in Europe, particularly if they want to offer a payment service.
+Not only does it seek to make online and mobile payments more secure, but it was also designed to lower barriers to FinTech organizations by making more allowances for APIs and new financial innovations, which were struggling to operate optimally under the former directive.

 Okay, that’s a lot to take in already.
 Luckily, in most cases, you will only need an awareness of these different governing bodies, laws, and standards.
 It is unusual for a FinTech startup to operate in all these territories and come up against all regulations.